alex-pavlov-1009/postsAndComments/README.md

 # postsAndComments
-Node application to manage posts and it's linked comments based on express framework
+Node application to manage posts and comments based on express framework

 ## Required environment
 ```